Jecrevin/markdown-previewer/README.md

-This is a online markdown editor & previewer
+This is an online markdown editor & previewer

 have fun :)